BryanAdamson/grants-dashboard/README.md

     -   Introducing a robust logging system would provide better insights into the application's behavior, help in debugging issues, and monitor performance.
 Logging would also be crucial for auditing and maintaining security compliance.
 4.  **Dependency Injection**:

-    -   The service layer should not necessarily depend on the business logic.
+    -   The business logic will not necessarily depend on the Database layer.

 ### Additional Considerations